deepanshs/csdmpy/docs/examples/1D{1}-datasets/1D{1}-datasets.rst

 The following
-`Gas Chromatography dataset  <http://wwwchem.uwimona.edu.jm/spectra/index.html>`_ is also obtained as a JCAMP-DX file and subsequently converted to the CSD model file format.
+`Gas Chromatography dataset  <http://wwwchem.uwimona.edu.jm/spectra/index.html>`_ is also obtained as a JCAMP-DX file and subsequently converted to the CSD model file-format.
 The data structure and the plot of the gas chromatography dataset follows,

 .. doctest::